prashanthi411/garbled_circuits/README.md

 Server:-

-Run alice_server from the command line of the device where the gate was created.
+Run alice_server from the command line of the device where the gate is supposed to be created.

 A port number should be provided as a command line argument.